Postdoctoral Fellows

 PhD in English, University of California, Riverside

 In film, literature, and real life, Jasmine’s work explores how Black people are often depicted as stereotypically monstrous boogeymen; AfroHorror exposes the monstrosity of “civilized society” by telling stories from the margins.
 Jasmine’s writing has been published in a variety of presses that are dedicated to conversations around the deeply critical and timely messages of Black speculative cultures.
-She has published in the Routledge Handbook of Co-futurisms and Liquid Blacks: the Journal of Blackness and Aesthetics.
-Jasmine has also been invited to participate in talks around AfroHorror, having presented as a discussant for the screening of Candyman (2021) hosted by SPOOKS: A Black Horror Film Series in collaboration with UCRArts.
+She has published in the Routledge Handbook of CoFuturisms and liquid blackness: journal of aesthetics and black studies.